sebapersson/PEtab.jl/docs/src/tutorials/sciml/pre_simulate.md

 # [Pre-simulation ML models](@id pre_simulate_ml)

 Sometimes informative non-time-series data (e.g. images, omics data, ...) are available but cannot be used directly in a dynamical model.
-One approach to leverage such data is to use an ML model that takes it as input and, before simulation, maps it to ODE parameters and/or initial conditions.
+One approach to use such data is to have an  ML model take it as input and, before ODE simulation, maps it to ODE parameters and/or initial conditions.

 This tutorial shows how to define SciML problems where the ML model is evaluated